 - Learn what actual JVs have said about their experience.

 - If you won’t get to connect with our recruiter, contact Christie Costello, Recruitment and Marketing Manager, to hear more about the program.

 - Spend time to reflect on the decision to serve.

 - Fill out and submit an application.
 The application asks for three references, a copy of your official or unofficial transcripts, a resume, a few essay questions, and three references.
-The application deadline is February 10, 2017, and rolling after that date.
+The application deadline will be mid-February 2018, and rolling after that date.

 Receive confirmation: Once we’ve processed each of your application pieces, we will send a confirmation email within a few weeks with information about next steps.

 Within a few weeks of receiving applications, JVC Northwest staff will contact applicants about whether they’ve been invited to an interview.
 If offered an interview, we’ll share materials to help you prepare for your interview, including a short webinar, reading material, and a link to schedule your interview in an online calendar.
 We cannot guarantee that every applicant will be offered an interview.